oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 You have an idea for a custom digital product you'd like to build, and it's time to decide how to build it.
 One of your friends swears you won't succeed unless you build a native mobile app for iPhone.
 A colleague argues that a responsive web app is the only way to go.
 Who's right?
 Are there alternative options?
-The decision of how to build your app is quite important -- affecting project scope, timeline, and budget -- but understanding when to choose one option over another can be overwhelming.

 The great news is that you don't need to spend years becoming a web developer yourself in order to make a wise choice.
-In the following three-part series, we'll dig into the three main options for building mobile apps -- Responsive Web Apps, Native Mobile Apps, and Progressive Web Apps -- and how to determine the best option for your project.
+In the following three-part series, we'll dig into the three main options for building mobile apps -- responsive web apps, native mobile apps, and progressive web apps -- and how to determine the best option for your project.
 As you read, think about who your app will serve, what their most pressing needs are, and how your app will meet those needs.